What is a traumatic brain injury?

-- A brain contusionis a bruise of the brain.
+- A brain contusion is a bruise of the brain.
 It causes bleeding in your brain and swelling.
-The bruise is not always visible on your skin.
+This type of bruise is on your brain and not visible on your skin.

-- A skull fractureis when the skull cracks.
-Sometimes broken bones cut into your brain and cause bleeding or other damage.
+- A skull fracture is when the skull cracks.
+If this happens, broken bones can cut into your brain and cause bleeding or other damage.

 How is a traumatic brain injury diagnosed?